cosmos/cosmos/whitepaper.md

 governance mechanism enabling the network to adapt and upgrade.
 The hub and shards of the GnuClear network communicate with each other via an inter-blockchain communication (IBC) protocol which is formalized here.
-The GnuClear hub utilizes IBC packets to move coins from one shard to another while maintaining the total amount of coins in the network, thus isolating each shard from the failure of others.
+The GnuClear hub utilizes IBC packets to move tokens from one shard to another while maintaining the total amount of tokens in the network, thus isolating each shard from the failure of others.

 We hope that the GnuClear network can prove once and for all that blockchain